ethereum/remix-project/docs/unittesting.md

 ![double check](images/a-user-testing-icon.png)
  icon to get to the "Solidity Unit Testing" plugin.

- If you haven't used this plugin before and not seeing `double check` icon, you have to activate it from Remix plugin manager.
+ If you haven't used this plugin before and are not seeing `double check` icon, you have to activate it from Remix plugin manager.

 Go to the plugin manager (by click the ![plug](images/a-plug.png) icon) and load up the unit testing plugin.

 ![](images/a-unit-testing-from-pm.png)

 Now `double check` icon will appear on the left side icon bar.
-Clicking on icon will show UI related to unit testing.
+Clicking on icon will load the unit testing module in the side panel.

 ![](images/a-unit-testing-feature.png)